elixir-nx/scidata/README.md

 ## Usage

-We currently support MNIST, FashionMNIST, and CIFAR10 training and test datasets.
+Currently we support the following training and test datasets:

+  * MNIST
+  * FashionMNIST
+  * CIFAR10

 Download or fetch datasets locally: